SteCodez/R-P-S/README.md

 ## General Info and purpose of project
 ***
 The purpose of this project is to give users a simple rock, paper, scissors experience.
 The site design is simple and to the point.
+I wanted to keep a streamlined look.
+R/P/S is an age old technique of settling disputes and arguments between friends.
+I have used it man many times too settle disputes or claim ownership of sweets when I was a child.
+I hope you enjoy.

 ---
 ## User Stories